Montacute House: First floor

 The first floor contains one of the grandest rooms in the house, the Library.
 The room was formerly known as the Great Chamber; in a 16th-century mansion, such as Montacute, this room was the epicentre of all ceremony and state: hence, its position at the head of the principal staircase, making it the finale of a processional route.
-Here, the most important guests would have been received, and where the Phelips dined formally with their guests and where musical entertainments and dancing would take place.
-The Great Chamber at Montacute contains the finest chimney-piece in the house; however, its classical statuary depicting nudes are long gone, victims of Victorian prudery.
-During the 18th century the room was shut up and used a store and permitted to decay; this explains why in the 19th century it was completely restored in "Elizabethan style."
+Here, the most important guests would have been received, and where the Phelips dined formally with their guests and where musical entertainment and dancing would take place.
+The Great Chamber at Montacute contains the finest chimney-piece in the house; however, its classical statuary depicting nudes is long gone, victims of Victorian prudery.
+During the 18th century the room was shut up and used as a store and permitted to decay; this explains why in the 19th century it was completely restored in "Elizabethan style."
 The strapwork ceiling, panelling and bookcases all date from this period.
 The only original features remaining are the heraldic stained glass in the windows and the Portland stone chimney-piece.
 The room contains an ornate carved wooden porch; installed in the library in the 1830s, it was originally in the parlour below.

-At the head of the principal staircase an Anteroom divides the former Great Chamber from what would have been the main bedroom.
+At the head of the principal staircase, an Anteroom divides the former Great Chamber from what would have been the main bedroom.
 During the 19th century, this room was furnished as an armoury.
 The adjoining bedroom, the Garden Chamber, was used as a bedroom by Lord Curzon during the early 20th century, and as such was equipped with a plumbed bath hidden in a wardrobe, one of the few in the house.

 Further rooms on this floor include the Crimson Chamber, which together with its small adjoining dressing room formed one room accessed from the Great Chamber.
 Described in 1638 the "withdrawinge roome", it was used by the family to withdraw from the more public ceremonies held in the Great Chamber and also could be used to form a suite with the neighbouring bedroom, the Hall Chamber, when eminent guests were entertained in the house.

 The Hall Chamber was another of the principal bedrooms; the adjoining Crimson Chamber originally served as the Hall Chamber's "withdrawinge roome." as the room was described in 1638.
 As a suite, the rooms were intended to be accessed by a now-blocked door in the Great Chamber.
 In this way, if an extremely high ranking guest was being entertained, they would then take over the entire suite including the Great Chamber.
 Although Montacute was equipped for a visiting sovereign, by the time it was completed Elizabeth I was dead and the family's prominence was waning.

 The floor has numerous other smaller rooms.
 As elsewhere in the house their usage frequently changed according to the requirements of the mansion's occupants, and room names therefore often changed according to their use and decoration.